lb3361/gigatron-lb/extension-crazy/README.md

 # Crazy expansion board for the Gigatron

 The goal of this expansion board is to provide an easy way to experiment with crazy expansion ideas for the Gigatron.
 This is work in progress.
-And this project may never be finished because it looks like an infinite time sink.
+In fact this project may never go forward because it looks like an infinite time sink.

 The core of the board is a ATF1508AS CPLD with a 100 pins package and a fast CY7C1049G 512KB stattic ram.
 The CPLD essentially interposes itself between the SRAM socket and the actual memory.
 This SRAM is so